-''The Way of the Gun'' is the first and, to date, only film directed by screenwriter Christopher [=McQuarrie=], best known for his Oscar-winning script for ''Film/TheUsualSuspects.''
+''The Way of the Gun'' (2000) is the first film directed by screenwriter Christopher [=McQuarrie=], best known at the time for his Oscar-winning script for ''Film/TheUsualSuspects.''
 After several unsuccessful attempts to get films off the ground, [=McQuarrie=] ultimately caved to studio pressure and wrote another underworld film, this time attempting to subvert the genre by pointedly exploring the characters' lack of morality.
 The film centers on two criminal low-lifes who, having chosen to live off the grid, stumble upon a way to strike it big: kidnap the young surrogate mother of a Mafia accountant's child.

 !!This film provides examples of:

 * ActionFilmQuietDramaScene: Several.
 Most notably, Joe Sarno having a cup of coffee with Longbaugh, chatting away with him, before several shootouts leading right up to the climax.

 * AffablyEvil: Joe Sarno, Mr. Chidduck's enforcer who, in his words, handles all his dirty laundry, which is implied to be ''far'' worse than the white collar crime and drug trafficking front Mr. Chidduck is the front man for.
 He takes Longbaugh out for coffee and they trade stories about their lives of crime.